ORGANIC CHEMISTRY II

 2) ability to apply the acquired knowledge and understanding of reaction mechanisms to solve organic chemistry problems;

-3) propose modern synthetic strategies with particular attention to the protection-deprotection of functional groups;
+3) propose modern synthetic strategies for the synthesis of organic compounds; and

-4) comparing the spettroscopic data to determine the structures of unknown organic compounds;
+4) compare spectroscopic data in order to determine the structures of unknown organic compounds;

 Teaching Material